Njai: Literature

 The njai has a broad presence in literature.
 James Siegel argues that "Dutch shame", which he describes as caused by guilt over the contemporary situation in the Indies that the Dutch colonialists seemed incapable of improving, gave rise to certain stock characters that would explain Dutch political and administrative failure.
 Siegel cites such characters as the "venal Arab" and the "lustful, greedy Chinese merchant", and the deceitful' housekeeper or njai".

 Njai characters are common in works of Chinese Malay literature.
 Some of the earliest were syair (poems), published in 1907 by Lie Kim Hok and Tjiang O. S. respectively in 1897; both were adaptations of Tjerita Njai Dasima.
 In 1904, Oei Soei Tiong published Njai Alimah.
 In the 1910s and 1920s, several books were published with njais as the title characters, including Njai Aisah (Tan Boen Kim; 1915), Njai Soemirah (Thio Tjin Boen; 1917), and Njai Marsina (Numa, 1923).

-A njai character named Nyai Ontosoroh, appear in one of Pramoedya Ananta Toer's epic novel Buru Quartet, This Earth of Mankind (1980).
+A njai character, named Nyai Ontosoroh, appears in Pramoedya Ananta Toer's epic novel This Earth of Mankind (1980), part of the Buru Quartet.